Joyful Balance

 Super Simple Vegan Miso Soup

 Hello my wonderful chickpeas!
-You all know that I love soup season, and what better way to celebrate soup season than with a homemade Super Simple Vegan Miso Soup?
+I love soup season, and what better way to celebrate soup season than with homemade Super Simple Vegan Miso Soup?
 This 30 minute recipe packs in so much flavor and is great for cozy fall and winter nights.
-The miso pulls in tons of delicious umami vibes, and the tofu and shiitake mushrooms add some great texture and nutrients.
+The miso pulls in delicious umami vibes, and the tofu and shiitake mushrooms add some great texture and nutrients.

-This recipe truly is super simple and has been on repeat in my kitchen for a few months now.
+This Vegan Miso Soup truly is super simple and has been on repeat in my kitchen for months now.
 I hope you try it out and love it as much as we do!

 Inspiration For Super Simple Vegan Miso Soup

 This Super Simple Vegan Miso Soup is my personal take on the traditional Japanese miso soup!
-Mine is not going to be the most traditional version out there, but it still has most of the same elements and flavors with a veganized twist.
+Mine is not the most traditional version out there, but still has similar elements and flavors with a veganized twist.

-My version uses veggie broth as the base, and is flavored with miso and extra kombu (a type of seaweed) to pull in some umami and slightly “fishy” vibes without any actual fish!
-We are also adding in some tamari for an extra umami boost, and shiitake mushrooms simply because they complement our flavors so well.
-It was also very important to me to keep this recipe easy, so it’s a 30 minute recipe AND only has 8 ingredients!
+My version uses a veggie broth base, and is flavored with extra kombu (seaweed) to pull in some "fishy" vibes without any fish!
+We are also adding in tamari for an extra umami boost, and shiitake mushrooms because they complement our flavors so well.
+I also wanted to keep this recipe easy, so it's a 30 minute recipe AND only has 8 ingredients!

 Ingredients

 Since we were going for super simple here, you only have 8 ingredients today!
-If you don’t typically cook asian inspired dishes some of these may be a bit new to you, but I promise they are easy to work with!
+Some of these are specific to asian inspired dishes, but they are easy to work with and so flavorful!

 • Vegetable broth, dried kombu, and red miso paste: these basically come together to make up our broth base.
-The dried kombu adds an umami “fishy” taste, and the miso paste packs in tons of flavor!
+The dried kombu adds an umami "fishy" taste, and the miso paste brings in our main flavor profile!

 • Shiitake mushrooms: when you order miso soup at a restaurant it's kind of hit or miss if you're going to get mushrooms.
 However, I personally think they are a great addition so I included them in this version.
 They add extra texture and bulk up our soup just a bit!

-• Dried wakame seaweed, green onion, and silken tofu: all additions to our soup!
-These are all pretty common in miso soup, and they pair great together!
+• Dried wakame seaweed, green onion, and silken tofu: all pretty common additions to miso soup, and all pair great together!

 • Tamari: for one extra boost of umami flavoring at the end!